Using the word ‘psychology’ together in a sentence with ‘marketing’ probably has you questioning how it relates to your job.

 You should be combining psychology and marketing if you want to make sales from your content marketing strategy.

-Why?
-Because content is communication.
-We can’t persuade people to buy things without using words to tell them why they should.
+That’s because content is online communication.
+We can’t persuade people to buy things without using words to tell them why they should, and you can’t attract people to your website without a reason for them to do it.

 5 Psychology Principles to Boost Your Content Marketing Strategy